sbabcoc/Selenium-Foundation/README.md

 To assist in root-cause analysis, **Selenium Foundation** automatically captures a screenshot and page source for each failed test.
 By using the **ReporterAppender**, the log output of each **TestNG** test is captured as part of the test result object.
 This information is automatically shown on test result pages in **Jenkins**.
 No more digging through intermingled output in console logs!

-**Selenium Foundation** includes support for both **TestNG** and **JUnit**.
+**Selenium Foundation** includes support for both **TestNG** and **JUnit 4**.
 Feature parity is enabled by several core abstractions, and through features provided by the **TestNG Foundation** and **JUnit Foundation** libraries.

 ## TESTNG REQUIRED ELEMENTS

 There are several required elements that must be included in every TestNG test class to activate the features of **Selenium Foundation**.
 To assist you in this process, we've included the [TestNgBase](https://github.com/Nordstrom/Selenium-Foundation/tree/master/src/main/java/com/nordstrom/automation/selenium/support/TestNgBase.java) class as a starter.
 This class includes all of the required elements outlined below, and adds the [ScreenshotCapture](https://github.com/Nordstrom/Selenium-Foundation/tree/master/src/main/java/com/nordstrom/automation/selenium/listeners/ScreenshotCapture.java) listener.

-**TestNgBase** is an abstract class that implements the [TestBase](https://github.com/Nordstrom/Selenium-Foundation/tree/master/src/main/java/com/nordstrom/automation/selenium/core/TestBase.java) interface, which provides a common abstraction for both TestNG and JUnit tests.
+**TestNgBase** is an abstract class that implements the [TestBase](https://github.com/Nordstrom/Selenium-Foundation/tree/master/src/main/java/com/nordstrom/automation/selenium/core/TestBase.java) interface, which provides a common abstraction for both TestNG and JUnit 4 tests.

 ### Outline of Required Elements

 The following is an outline of the elements that must be included in every TestNG test that uses **Selenium Foundation**:

 * [ListenerChain](https://github.com/Nordstrom/TestNG-Foundation/blob/master/src/main/java/com/nordstrom/automation/testng/ListenerChain.java):
 **ListenerChain** is a TestNG listener that enables you to add other listeners at runtime and guarantees the order in which they're invoked.
-This is similar in behavior to a JUnit rule chain.
+This is similar in behavior to a JUnit 4 rule chain.
 * The [@LinkedListeners](https://github.com/Nordstrom/TestNG-Foundation/blob/master/src/main/java/com/nordstrom/automation/testng/LinkedListeners.java) annotation:
  To attach listeners to an active **ListenerChain**, mark your test class with the **`@LinkedListeners`** annotation.
 The [TestNgBase](https://github.com/Nordstrom/Selenium-Foundation/tree/master/src/main/java/com/nordstrom/automation/selenium/support/TestNgBase.java) class is marked with a **`@LinkedListeners`** annotation that specifies three listeners that manage several core features of **Selenium Foundation**:
   * [ScreenshotCapture](https://github.com/Nordstrom/Selenium-Foundation/tree/master/src/main/java/com/nordstrom/automation/selenium/listeners/ScreenshotCapture.java):